-NPAM is the only nursing organization in Manitoba that is governed and employs active practicing nurse practitioners as a non-profit corporation.
+NPAM is the only nursing organization in Manitoba that is governed by and employs active practicing nurse practitioners as a non-profit corporation.

 Established in 1999, the Nurse Practitioner Association of Manitoba is a group who endeavors to educate employers, nurses, the public, regulators, students, and labor unions about nurse practitioners to ensure the delivery of safe quality patient care.